 - A. PADEP or its designees normally ensure compliance with any permits issued, including those for stormwater management.
-In addition to PADEP compliance programs, the Municipality or their municipal assignee may inspect all phases of the installation of temporary or permanent stormwater management facilities. - B. During any stage of Earth Disturbance Activities, if the Municipality determines that the stormwater management facilities are not being installed in accordance with the approved SWM Site Plan, the Municipality shall revoke any existing permits or approvals until a revised SWM Site Plan is submitted and approved as specified in this Ordinance. - C. Stormwater BMPs shall be inspected by the landowner, or the landowner's designee according to the inspection schedule described on the SWM Site Plan for each BMP. - 1.
+In addition to PADEP compliance programs, the Municipality or their municipal assignee may inspect all phases of the installation of temporary or permanent stormwater management facilities.
+The costs for such inspections shall be included in the expenses covered by Fees in Section 1302 of this Ordinance. - B. During any stage of Earth Disturbance Activities, if the Municipality determines that the stormwater management facilities are not being installed in accordance with the approved SWM Site Plan, the Municipality shall notify the Applicant and the Applicant shall take actions to address said issues.
+The Municipality may revoke any existing permits or approvals until the identified issues are appropriately addressed, and/or the Municipality may require the Applicant to submit a revised SWM Site Plan for review and approval as specified in this Ordinance. - C. Stormwater BMPs shall be inspected by the landowner, or the landowner's designee according to the inspection schedule described on the SWM Site Plan for each BMP. - 1.
 The Municipality may require copies of the inspection reports, in a form as stipulated by the Municipality. - 2.
 If such inspections are not conducted or inspection reports not submitted as scheduled, the Municipality, or their designee, may conduct such inspections and charge the owner appropriate fees.
 Non-payment of fees may result in a lien against the property. - a.
 Prior to conducting such inspections, the Municipality shall inform the owner of its intent to conduct such inspections.
 The owner shall be given thirty (30) days to conduct required inspections and submit the required inspection reports to the Municipality.